edwardGunawan/Personal-Blog/_posts/2020-01-30-pure-function-vs-referential-transparency.md

 <img src="{{site.baseurl}}/images/pure-function-vs-referential-transparency/Referential Transparency.png" alt="Referential Transparency.png">

 This function is referentially transparent because you can change the underlying method with a print statement and x; and it yields the same result. `method(1)` will always equal to `method(1)`, and `method(42)` can be replaced as `print(42); 42`.
 However, this function is not pure because it has an IO, print statement.

+## Updated 05/30/2020
+After learning functional programming for a while now, I would like to change this statement that I wrote.
+If a function is referentially transparent, it is also pure.
+As mentioned in [Functional with Scala](https://www.manning.com/books/functional-programming-in-scala), an expression to be referential transparent - in any program, the expression can be replaced by its result without changing the meaning of the program.
+And we can say that a function is _pure_ if calling it with Referential Transparent arguments is also Referential Transparency.

 ## Main Takeaway
 - If a function is not referential transparency, be aware of some unexpected output from a function with the same input is being called multiple times.